 - Historical significance

-Albion College is a private liberal arts school located in rural Michigan and affiliated with the United Methodist Church.
-Albion’s curriculum includes 30 undergraduate majors, including pre-professional programs in engineering, medicine, and law.
-The college is consistently included on U.S. News & World Report’s list of the best liberal arts colleges and Forbes’s list of “America’s Top Colleges.”
+Located in a rural area of Michigan, Albion College is a small private school associated with the United Methodist Church.
+Albion offers 30 different undergraduate degree programs, including three popular pre-professional programs in law, engineering, and medicine.
+U.S. News & World Report consistently ranks Albion among the best liberal arts colleges in the country, as does Forbes on its annual list of “America’s Top Colleges.”

 Sioux Falls, South Dakota

-Carleton College is a well-respected liberal arts college located in Northfield, Minnesota.
+Carleton College is one of Minnesota’s most well-respected liberal arts schools.
 Carleton, which is one of the few liberal arts colleges to run on a trimester system, offers more than 30 undergraduate majors, including its top-ranked program for education.
-Students may also design their own major, or earn a Certificate of Advanced Study in Spanish, French, German, Chinese, Japanese, Russian, Arabic, Latin, or Greek.
+Students may also create their own major, or earn a Certificate of Advanced Study in Arabic, Chinese, French, German, Japanese, Latin, Russian, or Spanish.
 Carleton is almost always included on lists of the “top colleges,” and is highly selective when it comes to admitting applicants.
-Since 2000, Carleton has produced over 120 National Science Graduate Fellows, 112 Fulbright Scholars, 20 NCAA Postgraduate Scholars, 13 Goldwater Scholars, two Rhodes Scholars, and 22 Watson Fellows.
+Since 2000, Carleton has produced:

 College of Wooster